linnarsson-lab/OTTR/README.md

 ## Browser

-Visualizations of the dataset are browsable at CELLxGENE.
+Visualizations of the dataset will be browsable at CELLxGENE.

 ## Data availability